alux444/jobspeak-ai/README.md

 ## File structure
 ```
 p4p/
-├── README.md                 # This readme file
+├── README.md                 # This README file
 └── agent-prompts             # Initial agent prompts for each Azure model
 ├── audio-analysis            # Audio analysis with fluency, confidence and emotion detection
 ├── backend                   # Simple backend for connecting to our cloud models